How to Keep New Homeowner Costs in Check

 A common mistake homebuyers make is to find a dream house, plug in the principal and interest rate payments into their calculator, and use that number (e.g. $2,000) to compare vs. their current rent.
 This calculation is incorrect as it leaves out a major expense — property taxes!

-Find out what your expected property taxes are by checking the MLS (Multiple Listing Service), divide it by 12 and then add that to your estimated monthly payment.
+Find out what your expected annual property taxes are by checking county property website, divide it by 12 and then add that to your estimated monthly payment.

 Buyers are typically required to pay for three months’ worth of city & county property taxes at closing.
 You may also have a choice of rolling your monthly mortgage payment + monthly property tax bill into one lump payment, but this not required in every location.

 Be aware that property taxes (just like HOA fees) always go up — sometimes by 1-3% per year, so make sure you’ve saved enough for a cushion for any unforeseen tax increases.Buyers are typically required to pay for three months’ worth of city & county property taxes at closing.
 You may also have a choice of rolling your monthly mortgage payment + monthly property tax bill into one lump payment.
 Click To Tweet

 As we’ve mentioned in previous blog posts, closing costs can be a very unpleasant experience, especially if you are surprised at the last minute.
 Between January 2016 – January 2017, ClosingCorp, surveyed 1,000 first-time and repeat homebuyers to gauge their biggest surprises.
 Here were some of the findings:

 - 17% of all homebuyers were surprised closing costs were even required